-In Windows Me, Windows 2000, or Windows 98, click Start, then select Settings, then Control Panel.
+In Windows 2000 or Windows 98, click Start, then select Settings, then Control Panel.

-- 6 Click/Double-click the Display icon.
-The Display Properties dialog box opens. - 7 Click the Settings tab. - 8 Reset your display screen area setting to 640 × 480 with large text fonts for best viewing.
-For more information on customizing screen settings, see "Adjusting the screen and desktop settings" on page 128. - 9 Click the S3DuoVue tab.
+6 Click/Double-click the Display icon.
+The Display Properties dialog box opens.

+7 Click the Settings tab.

+- 8 Reset your display screen area setting to 640×480 with large text fonts for best viewing.
+For more information on customizing screen settings, see "Adjusting the screen and desktop settings" on page 126. - 9 Click the Advanced button.
+The Default Monitor and Intel Graphics Controller dialog box opens. - 10 Click the Intel Graphics Technology tab.